 Join New York City Libraries on Wednesday, October 4, for a city-wide Day of Action to stand against censorship in all forms as part of Banned Books Week.

 Join the Library for author talks, book discussion groups, and more as we unite against book bans.

 Read with us!
-Throughout the year, The New York Public Library's Teen Banned Book Club is offering free, nationwide digital access to young adult titles that have been the subject of bans or challenges.
-Download the latest title on SimplyE now—then join the conversation at our book club events and author talks so you can join the conversation.
+Throughout the year, The New York Public Library's Teen Banned Book Club is offering free, nationwide digital access to young adult titles that have been the subject of bans or challenges, plus book club events and author talks so you can join the conversation.

 #UniteAgainstBookBans: Make Your Voice Heard

 Share your support for the right to read freely on social media and email.

 Looking for more information about book bans, censorship, and how you can take action against them to support the freedom to read?
 We’ve got you covered.

 Check out this list of books for all ages, selected by our expert librarians, that have been banned or challenged in schools and libraries across the country.
 From classic titles like The Color Purple and Slaughterhouse-Five to more recent targets like Hurricane Child, discover voices and perspectives censorship threatens to erase.

 Watch a Banned Books Week discussion with authors Ayad Akhtar and Imani Perry, moderated by Atlantic executive editor Adrienne LaFrance, about the dangers of book banning and limits on freedom of expression, how attempts to silence artists threaten democracy, and what we can do to fight back.
 This event was presented in partnership with The Atlantic.